 The optimal temperature at the workplace

-The temperature can be determined well using a thermometer, but this is a subjective feeling.
-While one colleague is freezing in a sweater, the room temperature is too high for another colleague, even in a T-shirt.
-The optimum temperature for a productive working day in the office should be set at 21 to a maximum of 24°C. If it is significantly warmer or colder, concentration and performance drop.
-In summer, the room temperature should not exceed the 26°C mark.
+Although the temperature can be easily determined using a thermometer, this is a subjective feeling.
+While one colleague is freezing in a sweater, the other finds the room temperature too high even in a T-shirt.
+The optimum temperature for a productive working day in the office should be 21 to 24° C maximum .
+If it is significantly warmer or colder, concentration and performance will drop.
+In summer, the room temperature should not exceed 26°C.

 In addition, major temperature fluctuations should be avoided.
 Because these put a strain on the body.
 So shield your workplace from heat radiation (e.g. strong sun) or counteract cooling of the premises.